aws-solutions-library-samples/osml-imagery-toolkit/README.md

 ```shell
 pip install .[gdal]
 ```
-Note that GDAL is listed as an extra dependency for this package.
+Note that GDAL is currently required but it is listed as an extra dependency for this package.
 This is done to facilitate environments that either don't want to use GDAL or those that have their own custom installation steps for that library.
 Future versions of this package will include image IO backbones that have fewer dependencies.
+Beware that GDAL has been known to introduce breaking changes on minor version numbers so testing for specific version compatability is recommended.
+The tox build has been setup to test multiple gdal/proj/python combinations and the versions checked by automated testing can be seen in the environment-*.yml files.

 ## Contributing